 - Advise divorced clients with respect to their ability to receive Social Security benefits from a former spouse

-Tax practitioners who anticipate advising clients with respect to any aspect of the Social Security system, and particularly with respect to the time when a client can/should initiative Social Security benefits distributional
+Tax practitioners who anticipate advising clients with respect to any aspect of the Social Security system and, particularly, with respect to the time when a client can/should initiate Social Security benefits distributions